stallman-j/ekonomR/vignettes/basic-regression.md

 ## Interpreting logarithms in equations {#logs-interpretation}

-The interpretation of a logarithm of a unit regressor is best understood as a percentage.
+The coefficient of a logged variable is best understood as a percentage.
 If you're feeling rusty on this, [here's a good explanation](https://openstax.org/books/introductory-business-statistics-2e/pages/13-5-interpretation-of-regression-coefficients-elasticity-and-logarithmic-transformation).

-Equation (2), for instance, says that for a 1% change in GDP per capita, we should expect a $$\beta_1$$% increase in greenhouse gases per capita.
-Equation~\ref{eq:eq_3}, on the other hand, says that for an increase in one *dollar*, we should see a $$\beta_1$$ *percent* increase in greenhouse gases per capita.
+Equation \ref{eq:eq_3}, for instance, says that for a 1% increase in GDP per capita, we should expect a $$\beta_1$$% increase in greenhouse gases per capita.
+Equation~\ref{eq:eq_4}, on the other hand, says that for an increase in one *dollar*, we should see a $$\beta_1$$ *percent* increase in greenhouse gases per capita.

 ## Caveat about logarithms

 There's one big issue with taking logarithms in this context: there are country-years for which the GHGs from consumption are negative.
-The natural log function approaches negative infinity on the y axis as the x axis approaches zero from the right, and function doesn't exist for negative x values.
+Logarithms don't exist for negative numbers (and act a little funky for numbers close to zero but positive).

 For the sake of convenience for this vignette, we're going to drop the values for which GHGs from consumption are negative or zero.